brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**Reclaiming Your Life from IBS** — Melissa Hunt

+My doctor recommended this, and it's largely CBT 101 + some good notes on food and stress.
+I don't know if it'll be super useful, but we'll see!
+I don't even know if this is a problem I face, but the doctor said "probably", so lol.

 **The Masked City** — Genevieve Cogman

 Another romp through alternate worlds with the rebellious librarian Irene, and her Sherlock stand-in pal Vale.
 The world of this book is largely a strange version of Venice, but more than the first book, other world’s tech is sprinkled throughout.
 I’m starting to doubt that we’ll get a high-tech book in this series, but I still hold out hope.
 The language is a little _too_ powerful as a deus machina, but Cogman finds ways Irene can’t deploy it constantly, and still manages to provide a level of tension and excitement.